 I’m originally from Normandy, after studying business in France, Mexico and UK, I have then started a career in IT Services.
 I have been living in UK for 12 years now, I decided to launch Cheezelo last year after realizing that working for big corporations wasn’t my “piece of cheese”

-- Can you tell us the story of Cheezelo, explain us how you started it, how you chose the name?
+Can you tell us the story of Cheezelo, explain us how you started it, how you chose the name?

 Cheezelo comes from “cheese” and my nickname “elo” and also the word “chez” translated in French at someone’s place, by the name, I want to express that coming at “elo’s place” would be having a good time.